maldoinc/wireup/docs/pages/function_injection.md

 !!! note
     The decorator only injects parameters annotated with `Injected[T]` or `Annotated[T, Inject()]`.
     These annotations are equivalent—`Injected[T]` is simply an alias for convenience.

+    For details on when annotations are required, see [Dependency Annotations](annotations.md).

 ```python
 from wireup import Injected